What to Expect from the New 2018 California Proposition 65 Warning Requirements

 Are products that carry a Prop 65 label safe to use?

 The sole purpose of Prop 65 is to keep consumers informed about toxic chemicals that are known to cause cancer, reproductive, and developmental issues.
-A warning label doesn’t necessarily mean that a product is in violation of any safety standards but rather keeps everyone in the know.
+A warning label doesn’t necessarily mean that a product is in violation of any safety standards, but rather provides full disclosure for consumers.

 Should there be any issues regarding product safety, your states’ Department of Public Health, the federal Food and Drug Administration, and the federal Consumer Product Safety Commission will make those regulatory decisions.